CedricLor/laserController/lib/readme.txt

     - review webServerControler to start decoding requests properly

   B. optimizations
-  - ControlerBox::_parseIpStringToIPAddress(JsonDocument& root, String rootKey): try to get rid of the String in the parameters;
   - short/int to bool or byte
     - each time I use a short int as a bool, change it to a bool
     - each time I use a short for a very short number, change it to a byte